brndnmtthws/optimal-buy-cbpro/README.md

 PR!
 * If you try to trade manually or using some other bot at the same time, you're probably going to have a bad time
 * You might have a few dollars (<$100) sitting in your account at all times, even when all orders have been filled
+* It makes a best effort with minimal complexity to invest all of your USD, but it may not be possible to fill all orders right away
+* It may take a few days for the market to drop enough for the buys to fill

 # Tip jar